mikulash/ExpensesManagerClientServer/ExpensesManager.Server/readme.md

 ## DB seeding

 on first run, the db will be seeded with one user, his default categories, some incomes and expenses
+username: 'seededUser'
+password: 'SeededUser123!'
+for more info see `Data/DbInitializer.cs`

 ## how to